sebastiangreger/kirby3-commentions/README.md

 #### Option B. Add three template parts where you see them fit best

-Alternatively, you can add the form feedback snippet (error or success message), the comment form and the list of comments separately, by adding the following helpers to the according templates in `site/templates` - this for example allows to integrate the feedback element at the top of a template, and changing the default order of form vs. comment list:
+Alternatively, you can add the form feedback snippet (error or success message), the comment form and the list of comments separately, by adding the following helpers to the according templates in `site/templates` - this for example allows to integrate the feedback element at the top of a template, and changing the default order of form vs. comment list.
+It also gives access to setting more specific attributes for each of the snippets, most importantly the custom `id` and/or `class` attributes.

 ```php
 <?php